jsimplicio/jsimplicio.github.io/_posts/2019-4-15-screening-for-participants.md

 To run a diary or live research study on dscout, researchers need to screen participants.
 Recruit is our product that equip customers with tools to find and the best research participants.

-Under "Applications", researchers see the results of the screening survey that they crafted and sent out to the pool of dscout participants.
-Surveys are tools to narrow down their search in order to find perfects candidate that have relevant experiences related to the study to follow.
+In "Applications", researchers get the results from the screening that they crafted and sent out to the pool of dscout participants.
+With their screener they narrow down their search in order to find ideal candidates.

 <figure>
 	<img src="{{ site.baseurl }}/assets/images/recruit-1.png" title="The new Recruit applications view with a question filter applied" />